The Out-of-Distribution Problem in Explainability and Search Methods for Feature Importance Explanations: The Out-of-Distribution Problem in Explanations

-We suggest that, for a particular trained model and a particular data point, \textbf{people expect a feature importance explanation to reflect how the model \emph{has learned} to interpret features as evidence for or against a particular decision.}\footnote{We mean ``people'' to refer to the typical person who has heard the standard description of these explanations, i.e. that they identify features that are ``important'' to a model decision.} This social expectation is upheld if FI explanations are influenced only by the interaction of an untrained model with a training algorithm and data.
+We suggest that, for a particular trained model and a particular data point, \textbf{people expect a feature importance explanation to reflect how the model \emph{has learned} to interpret features as evidence for or against a particular decision.}\footnote{We mean ``people'' to refer to the typical person who has heard the standard description of these explanations, i.e. that they identify features that are ``important'' to a model decision.
+Of course, there will be some diversity in how different populations interpret feature importance explanations \cite{ehsan2021explainable}.} This social expectation is upheld if FI explanations are influenced only by the interaction of an untrained model with a training algorithm and data.
 But our expectations are violated to the extent that FI explanations are influenced by factors such as the choice of model prior and random seed (which we do not intend to influence FI explanations).
 We depict these possible upstream causes of individual FI explanations in Fig.~\ref{fig:social_alignment}.
+In fact, the model prior and random seed are influential to FI explanations when the counterfactuals employed in these explanations are OOD to the model.
+A simple example clearly illustrates the potential influence of model priors: Suppose one trained a BERT model to classify the sentiment of individual words using training data from a sentiment dictionary, then obtained feature importance explanations with the MASK token \texttt{Replace} function.
+In this situation, model predictions on counterfactual data are always equal to the prediction for a single MASK token, $f_\theta(\textrm{MASK})$.
+So, by construction, the MASK token never appears in the training data, but FI explanations for this model make use of the quantity $f_\theta(\textrm{MASK})$.
+Since a model could not have learned its prediction $f_\theta(\textrm{MASK})$ from the data, this quantity will be largely determined by the model prior and other training hyperparameters, and therefore explanations based on this prediction are socially misaligned.
+Now, in general, we know that neural models are sensitive to random parameter initialization, data ordering (determined by the random seed) \cite{dodge_fine-tuning_2020}, and hyperparameters (including regularization coefficients) \cite{claesen2015hyperparameter, probst2019tunability, van2018hyperparameter}, even as evaluated on in-distribution data.
+For OOD data, then, a neural model will still be influenced by these factors, but the model has no data to learn from in this domain.
+As a result, FI explanations are socially misaligned to the extent that these unexpected factors influence the explanations (while the expected factors like data are not as influential).
+In other words, we do not expect explanations to influenced by random factors, the priors of the model designer, or uninterpretable hyperparameters, but we do expect them to be influenced by what the model learns from data.